maxschlapfer/MacAdminHelpers/Office2016PackageBuilder/README.md

 When deploying with the final package, sending Telemetry Data to Microsoft is disabled, the "First Run" and "What's New" dialogs are turned off and the AutoUpdater will be set to manually check for updates and the insider program feature is disabled.

-This script was tested under macOS Sierra, v10.12.3.
+This script was tested under macOS High Sierra, v10.13.5.

 ###Based on ideas and scripts from: